StichelMan/ChatSolid/README.md

 ### Development Guidelines

 All development adheres to Inrupt (and Solid) Coding Guidelines.
-Our linting and testing tools largely automate this compliance.

 #### Getting Started

 1. Clone the Repository
 2. Install Dependencies
-3. Start websocket server for WebRTC communication
+3. Start websocket (signalling) node server for WebRTC communication
 4. Start the application

 ### Using Solid JavaScript Client